SriTrainingServices/Software-Training-Placement/CloudEngineeringStream.md

   - Payment plan: 600$ /month - Balance 1200$ will be deducted
   - Payment plan: $/3600 / month - assocate will receive monthly payment of 1800$ per month
   - Payment plan: $/5000 / month - assocate will receive monthly payment of 3200$ per month assocaite will receive every month
+- Associate who are unable to pay intial amount can have one to one discussion, can customize the plans accordinly.

 > ✅ **Refund Policy**: Entire training amount is refunded after working **36 months** in billable client roles.